« Gorgeous playing, lots of imagination – everything! Superb instrumentalist »

 Robert deMaine, Principal Cellist of the Los Angeles Philharmonic

-Dividing her time internationally, French violist Cynthia Blanchon devotes her efforts to artistic projects both in Canada and Europe.
-As an experienced orchestra musician, Cynthia is currently principal viola with the Orchestra de l’Agora and is guest principal with Thirteen Strings Ensemble and the Welsh National Opera.
-She has performed with the London Symphony Orchestra, Orchestre Metropolitain, Montreal Symphony…collaborating with conductors such as Sir Simon Rattle, Yannick Nezet-Seguin, Valery Gergiev, Esa-Pekka Salonen and Kent Nagano.
-Her work led her to perform in the most famous venues such as Suntory Hall, Walt Disney Concert Hall, Musikverein, Elbphilharmonie, Philharmonie de Paris…
+French violist Cynthia Blanchon splits her time between Canada and Europe, dedicating herself to various artistic endeavors.
+As a seasoned orchestral musician, Cynthia currently holds the principal viola position with the Orchestra de l’Agora and has been guest principal with Thirteen Strings Ensemble and the Welsh National Opera.
+She has also performed with the London Symphony Orchestra, Orchestre Metropolitain, Montreal Symphony, among others, collaborating with distinguished conductors such as Sir Simon Rattle, Yannick Nezet-Seguin, Valery Gergiev, Esa-Pekka Salonen, and Kent Nagano.
+Her concerts has led her to perform at prestigious venues such as Suntory Hall, Walt Disney Concert Hall, Musikverein, Elbphilharmonie, Philharmonie de Paris…

-Cynthia also holds a special interest in pedagogy and has been a viola lecturer at the University of Montreal since 2021.
-She will also be teaching chamber music at Music at Port Milford and CAMMAC next summer for the second time.
+Aside from her musical performances, Cynthia is also passionate about pedagogy and has been a viola lecturer at the University of Montreal since 2021.
+She will be teaching at Music at Port Milford for the second time next summer.